MicrosoftDocs/well-architected/well-architected/sap/security.md

 # SAP workload security

 Azure provides all the tools needed to secure your SAP workload.
 SAP data contains sensitive data about your organization's technical footprint.
-Securing your SAP architecture with secure authentication methods, hardened networking, and encryption are essential.
+You can secure your SAP architecture with secure authentication methods, hardened networking, and encryption are essential.

 SAP on Azure is delivered in the infrastructure as a service (IaaS) cloud model.
 Microsoft builds security protections into the service at the levels of the physical data center, physical network, physical host, and hypervisor.
 For areas above the hypervisor, such as the guest operating system for SAP, you need to carefully evaluate the services and technologies that you use for proper security control of your architecture.
 For more information, see [Azure security documentation](/azure/security/).